A possibility-theoretic solution to Basu's Bayesian--frequentist via media: A possibility-theoretic via media

-I apologize again for the very brief introduction to these new possibilistic IMs.
-There are a few more details and illustrations in Section~\ref{S:favorites} below, and lots more in \citet{martin.partial2}.
-Elimination of nuisance parameters \citep[e.g.,][]{basu1977}, is an important and challenging problem, and I briefly discuss how this looks for possibilistic IMs in Section~\ref{S:discuss}.
-To conclude, what I'm proposing here is a candidate for Basu's {\em via media}---it combines the (Bayesian-like) in-sample possibilistic reasoning with the (frequentist-like) calibration that guarantees the derived methods ``work'' in the out-of-sample sense that's relevant to users and developers of statistical methods.
+To conclude, the framework that I'm proposing here is a viable candidate for Basu's {\em via media}.
+It combines the (Bayesian-like) in-sample possibilistic reasoning with the (frequentist-like) calibration that guarantees the derived methods ``work'' in the out-of-sample sense that's relevant to users of statistical methods.
+This combination can't be achieved without venturing into imprecise probability territory.